otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   The 'RING-SIG' proof of authentication value.

 Message (DATA)
-  The message sent to the prekey server.
+  The message sent to the Prekey Server.
-  In this protocol there are 2 kinds of messages:
+  In this protocol there are 2 kinds of messages that can be sent:
     - Prekey Publication
     - Storage Information Request
 ```